 It’s a Saturday morning in August, and you need something to do.
 Instead of the usual Farmer’s Market stroll followed by drinking coffee on the waterfront, you decide to break out of your shell and try something new.
 On a whim, you rent a bike.
 But where should you go?
 With so many options and such little time, here are three options that will give you a taste of the local bike scene.

 Halifax to Eastern Passage — Starting downtown Halifax, head to the Macdonald bridge.
 Hop on the bike lane and cruise across to Dartmouth, where you’ll turn right and onto Wyse Road.
 After a quick turn left on Windmill Road, and coast down the hill to downtown Dartmouth.
 Once you hit King’s Wharf Place, veer right and get on the Trans Canada Trail.
-From here, bike straight, keeping the harbor to left.
-For this stretch of the ride, you’ll see the world’s greatest view of downtown Halifax.
+From here, bike straight, keeping the harbour to the left.
+For this stretch of the ride, you’ll see the world’s most magnificent view of downtown Halifax.